 Oliver Pesch works as a product strategist for EBSCO Information Services where he helps set direction for EBSCO’s SaaS and e-resource products and services.
 Oliver is a strong supporter of standards and is very involved in the development of standards related to usage.
 He has been involved with COUNTER since the outset serving on the Executive Committee, the Technical Advisory Group, and, most recently, serving as chair of the COUNTER board.

-He is co-chair of the NISO SUSHI Standing Committee and also serves on NISO board of directors.
+He is co-chair of both the NISO SUSHI Standing Committee and the NISO KBART-Automation Working Group.
 Oliver speaks regularly about usage and e-resources and is a regular contributor to Serials Librarian through his Spotlight on Standards column.

 Andrew is a Digital Auditor at ABC (Audit Bureau of Circulation), the industry body for media measurement.
 The organisation inspires market confidence by delivering a valued stamp of trust across the media world.
 ABC is an approved COUNTER auditor.